-On February 28, 1884 an intrepid reporter for the Fort Worth Daily Gazette climbed through a window to gain access to the White Elephant to have a look-see before the new saloon formally opened to the public.
+On February 28, 1884 an intrepid reporter for the Fort Worth Daily Gazette climbed through a window to gain access to the White Elephant Saloon to have a look-see before the new saloon formally opened to the public.

 On February 29 the Gazette revealed to the public what the reporter saw: “The sight that met his astonished gaze beggars description,” the Gazette swooned: “the gorgeous magnificence of an Eastern palace,” “exceeds the wildest flight of the most vivid imagination,” “finest saloon outside the city of New York.”

-On February 29—Leap Day—the White Elephant held an open house prior to the formal opening March 1.
+Also on February 29—Leap Day—the White Elephant held an open house prior to the formal opening March 1.
 “Ladies are especially invited.”

 Fort Worth’s White Elephant Saloon was located at 308 Main Street, where the Morris Building (1906) stands today.
 (The circa-1976 White Elephant Saloon at the Stockyards is an in-name-only incarnation.)